 Don't get us wrong, there are still many dentists in the world who deal with any and all dental issues.
 Usually the smaller the town the fewer dentists the town can support, so one general dental practice can take care of all the dental needs in town.
 In bigger cities, however, where there are many, many dentists, some of them can afford to have specialties, splitting off into new industries like children's dentistry, sleep dentistry (dentistry with the patient under anesthesia) and cosmetic dentistry.
 These are not formally recognized designations marked by separate career training paths, rather they are dentist-chosen specialties.

-So if you go to a cosmetic dentist in Toronto, what kinds of procedures can you expect him or her to perform?
+So if you go to a cosmetic dentist, what kinds of procedures can you expect him or her to perform?
 Generally speaking, a cosmetic dentist would handle any aesthetic procedures such as applying crowns, caps or veneers, teeth whitening, gum depigmentation, and orthodontic work that involved straightening teeth and correcting over or underbites.
 Cosmetic dentists may also craft replacement teeth and bridges for people whose teeth have been damages beyond their ability to repair.

 Even if you were under the care of a cosmetic dentist to improve your appearance, you will still want to visit your regular dentist every six months to a year.
 Your regular dentist's job is to check your teeth, gums, and mouth for serious health issues such as oral cancer and gingivitis.
 Regular dentists also make sure your tartar buildup doesn't get too serious and that your enamel is holding up well.
 If you have cavities your regular dentist can fill them for you.